The Best Family Road Trip Tips

 - Small first aid kit

-- Sunscreen and bug spray if needed for trip or pit-stops
+- Sunscreen and bug spray if needed for trips or pit stops

-- Diapers, wipes, pull-ups, and easily accessible change of close for each person
+- Diapers, wipes, pull-ups, and easily accessible change of clothes for each person

 - A digital camera with an extra memory chip and battery/charger